Divide-By-0/blog/content/posts/travel.md

       - **Yume Wo Katare**: This isn't just a ramen shop ‒ they brand themselves as a shop of dreams.
 You say a dream you have for yourself before your meal with everyone else, in the intimate 15 person setting.
 Very affordable (maybe $15/person), but make sure to get there just before they open to avoid waiting in a long line.
       - **Yume Ga Agakura**: Sister shop, the best udon in MA.
 They shout a rating for your meal at the end, based on the amount of the Udon you were able to finish.
 Also affordable ($15/per).
       - **Life Alive**: The best vegetarian food I've ever eaten ‒ I hate vegetarian food and still really enjoy this place.
-      - **Jules' Jamaican Pop Up**: This secret tent only appears on weekend afternoons in Central, and serves huge and tasty portions of jerk chicken.
     - Experiences
       - **Next Haunt at MIT**: An interactive, horror escape room with actors, built by students inside a dorm.
 If you have a friend going here able to get you a ticket, it's definitely one of the most unique experiences I've had.
       - **Level99**: This is my favorite arcade-style place in the world; only about a 30 minute drive from Boston.
-There are 40ish puzzle rooms, each with one minigame in it (walk the plank, the floor is lava, timed jenga for maximum height, etc), and fun little electronic bands that track the number of stars you have so far.
+There are 40ish puzzle rooms, each with one minigame in it (walk the plank, the floor is lava, pvp games, etc) that rank you on completin from 0-3 stars.
+Your wristband tracks your total stars, and the place is super high tech.
 Everyone I've told about it has loved it.
+If you prefer a lower-tech version of this, I also love [Boda Borg](https://www.bodaborg.com/).
       - **Hacking at MIT**: This is a secret, orally-passed down tradition where students take each other to hidden spots on campus, like a dusty vent with a videogame lounge in it.
-Ask any MIT student (or me) and they'll be able to take you!
+Ask any MIT student (or me) and we'll be able to take you!
       - **The Viz Lab at Harvard**: I haven't been, but apparently [this lab](https://hwpi.harvard.edu/eps-visualization-research-laboratory/home) has a set of goggles and projectors that let you see any image as a "hologram" in a room on a massive curved screen.
-That sounds completely nuts to me, and I'd love to make a trip over and check it out.
+I'm not sure how this is different than a 3d theatre, but I'd love to make a trip over and check it out.
-      - **[Beginner DnD Night at Pandemonium](https://pandemoniumbooks.com/products/beginner-d-d-fire-in-the-greatwood?start=2023-06-01T00:00&select=2023-06-07T18:00)**: Haven't been yet, but it seems like fun.
+      - **[Beginner DnD Night at Pandemonium](https://pandemoniumbooks.com/products/beginner-d-d-fire-in-the-greatwood?start=2023-06-01T00:00&select=2023-06-07T18:00)**: Was a wonderful, ultra-affordable introduction to the world of dungeons and dragons, plus you get to support an indie game store.
+The intro level dungeon master is very good and patient -- definitely start with a beginner class to avoid annoying the experienced players (unless you are one yourself!).
       - **lxm.house**: If you have a fun project you'd like to work on, [our house](https://lxm.house) would likely be down to host you for free!
 If you've gotten this far in this post, we'd probably get along.
-Happy to play play crazy cool VR videogames with you (my favorites are beatsaber, games with crazy realistic physics, and space exploration games like No Mans Sky!)
   - New York City, NY
     - Food
       - **Genki Omakase**: It's the most affordable omakase I've ever eaten at, for the same quality -- $70-100/person.
 There's a fun challenge where 5 social media likes gets you a free sushi too.